steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 }
 ```

-It has many dependencies but we will learn how to use most of them with later [React blog posts].
-If you find it complicated, please refer to a whole project at [React Rust] and experiment it with **$yanr start** first.
+It has many dependencies but we will learn how to use most of them later with more [React blog posts].
+If you find it complicated, refer to a whole project at [React Rust] and experiment it with the instruction there.

-Then, install NPM pacakges with **$yarn**.
 You can see that **node 12.3.1** is used here.
 This is to be compatible with **node-sass** verison of this package.json file.

-You may update the package and Node with [nvm] and test it work or not later if you want.
+You may update the package and Node with [nvm] and test it.
+Otherwise, rename index.scss in project and remove the package.
+It is just to show scss work.

 <br />